bajamircea/bajamircea.github.io/_posts/2021-09-30-deduction-meaning.markdown

 # Restrictions

-For the (first-order) predicate calculus the source of the additional restrictions for the deduction theorem has it's roots in the interpretation of formulas with free variables.
+For the (first-order) predicate calculus the source of the additional restrictions for the deduction theorem has its roots in the interpretation of formulas with free variables.

 Here are two examples of formulas where $$x$$ is a free variable: